-Many of our returning campers now bring their own Kayaks.
-With over 2,000 Hectares of the harbors inlets, islands, mangroves and sandbars to explore it makes for an exciting and enjoyable activity.
-Alternatively you can Hire Kayaks from us find out more on our Kayaking and Fun Bikes Page.
+Many of our returning campers now bring their own kayaks.
+With over 2,000 hectares of the harbors inlets, islands, mangroves and sandbars, exploring this area makes for an exciting and enjoyable activity.
+Alternatively you can hire kayaks from us.

-A two-lane, concrete boat ramp (easily accessible in all tides) allows you to take your boat out on the water for a day of fun and sunshine.
+A two-lane, concrete boat ramp (easily accessible in all tides) allows you to take your boat out on the water for a day of fun.
 Make use of water skiing lanes, or simply throw your line out and catch a few fish for dinner.
 Designated jet skiing areas are also available.

 Ohiwa Glow Worms

-Directly adjoining the Ohiwa Beach Holiday Park is a beautyful bush walk that at night leads to a large glow worm grotto just a short walk from your accommodation.
+Directly adjoining the Ohiwa Beach Holiday Park is a beautiful bush night walk that leads to a large glow worm grotto just a short walk from your accommodation.
 Find out more about how to get there from the park on our Glow Worms Page.